HaleliHarel/Who2Whom/README.md

 <H1> Preliminary results: Dynamics of communication of Egyptian gods (directives in the Contendings of Horus and Seth) </H1>

-More graphs, the annotated data, and the processing script notebook will appear here soon. \
+More graphs, the annotated data, and the processing script notebook will soon appear here.

 ![gephi-lite-export](https://github.com/user-attachments/assets/2ca82628-11a0-4c7e-9318-f4e3441132c8)